Jesse Helms: Senate campaign of 1972

+In 1970, Helms, who had long been a registered Democrat but had never actually voted for a Democratic presidential candidate, officially switched his registration from the Democratic to Republican Party.
+After his party switch, conservative voters in both the Democratic and Republican parties began to urge him to run for US Senate.

 Helms announced his candidacy for a seat in the United States Senate in 1972.
 His Republican primary campaign was managed by Thomas F. Ellis, who would later be instrumental in Ronald Reagan's 1976 campaign and also become the chair of the National Congressional Club.
 Helms took the Republican primary, winning 92,496 votes, or 60.1%, in a three-candidate field.
 Meanwhile, Democrats retired the ailing Senator B. Everett Jordan, who lost his primary to Congressman Nick Galifianakis.
 The latter represented the "new politics" of voters who included the young, African Americans voting since federal legislation removed discriminatory restrictions, and anti-establishment activists, who were based in and around the urban Research Triangle and Piedmont Triad.
 Although Galifianakis was a "liberal" by North Carolina standards, he opposed busing to achieve integration in schools.

 Polls put Galifianakis well ahead until late in the campaign, but Helms, facing all but certain defeat, hired a professional campaign manager, F. Clifton White, giving him dictatorial control over campaign strategy.
 While Galifianakis avoided mention of his party's presidential candidate, the liberal George McGovern, Helms employed the slogans "McGovernGalifianakis – one and the same", "Vote for Jesse.
 Nixon Needs Him" and "Jesse: He's One of Us", an implicit play suggesting his opponent's Greek heritage made him somehow less "American".
 Helms won the support of numerous Democrats, especially in the conservative eastern part of the state.
 Galifianakis tried to woo Republicans by noting that Helms had earlier criticized Nixon as being too left-wing.

 In a taste of things to come, money poured into the race.
 Helms spent a record $654,000, much of it going toward carefully crafted television commercials portraying him as a soft-spoken mainstream conservative.
 In the final six weeks of the campaign, Helms outspent Galifianakis three-to-one.
 Though the year was marked by Democratic gains in the Senate, Helms won 54 percent of the vote to Galifianakis's 46 percent.
 He was elected as the first Republican senator from the state since 1903, before senators were directly elected, and when the Republican Party stood for a different tradition.
 Helms was helped by Richard Nixon's gigantic landslide victory in that year's presidential election; Nixon carried North Carolina by 40 points.